Holiday weekend sales dip on discounts; e-commerce jumps

-NEW YORK, Dec 1 (Reuters) - Heavy discounting took a toll on U.S. retail sales during the Thanksgiving weekend as shoppers spent less than they did a year earlier, according to data released Sunday by an industry group.
+NEW YORK (Reuters) - Heavy discounting took a toll on U.S. retail sales during the Thanksgiving weekend as shoppers spent almost 3 percent less than they did a year earlier, according to data released Sunday by an industry group.

 That could be an indication of a more difficult season for many retailers.
 One bright spot this weekend, according to the data, was e-commerce as online sales soared.